 - Fatigue, wasting of muscles

 Cirrhosis caused by alcohol consumption can be a life-threatening disease.
 The only option for patients suffering from end stage liver cirrhosis is a liver transplant.
 We at Max Healthcare provide a world-class treatment for patients with all liver related problems.
-As one of the leading liver transplant hospitals in Delhi, Max Healthcare provides the highest standards of medical excellence.
+As one of the leading liver transplant hospitals in India, Max Healthcare provides the highest standards of medical excellence.

 Are You Maintaining a healthy weight?